-When your newborn is lying peacefully in their bassinet, it's hard to imagine that you — or your babysitter or nanny — may ever need to take this child to the emergency room for a broken finger, an acute asthma attack, an injury from a car accident or other crisis or injury.
+When your newborn is lying peacefully in their bassinet, it’s hard to imagine that you — or your babysitter or nanny — may ever need to take this child to the emergency room for a broken finger, an acute asthma attack, an injury from a car accident or other crisis or injury.
 But just in case the unwished-for crisis occurs, you want to make sure you and your child care providers are prepared for it.
-That means consolidating all of the important must-know information in one place; namely, in a child care safety checklist.
+That means consolidating all of the important emergency contacts and must-know information in one place — preferably in a simple child care safety checklist.

 What to include on your emergency checklist